quartzdesk/quartzdesk-executor/README.md

 We encourage you to fork, extend, repackage and distribute QE and all derivative work as you want.
 We only kindly ask you to follow these guidelines:

-* Please change the root package name of your forked version from `com.quartzdesk` to a different package name so that it is clear your forked version is not the original QE version that we maintain.
+* Please change the root package name of your forked version from `com.quartzdesk` to a different package name so that it is clear your forked version is not the original QE version that is maintained by us.
 * Please do not refer to your forked version as QuartzDesk Executor, nor as QE.
 * Please consider including a link to our QuartzDesk Executor GitHub repository (https://github.com/quartzdesk/quartzdesk-executor) in your documentation.